suomitek/suomitek-appboard/docs/architecture/overview.md

 ### Apprepository CRD and Controller

-Chart repositories in Kubeapps are managed with a `CustomResourceDefinition` called `apprepositories.suomitek.com`.
-Each repository added to Kubeapps is an object of type `AppRepository` and the `apprepository-controller` will watch for changes on those type of objects to update the list of available charts to deploy.
+Chart repositories in Suomitek-appboard are managed with a `CustomResourceDefinition` called `apprepositories.suomitek.com`.
+Each repository added to Suomitek-appboard is an object of type `AppRepository` and the `apprepository-controller` will watch for changes on those type of objects to update the list of available charts to deploy.

 ### `asset-syncer`